SalesforceLabs/ActionPlans/README.md

 ### Data Import

-- (Optional) This repository creates sample data in the scratch org.
-To prevent this, go to [scratch org definition](https://github.com/dschach/ActionPlans/blob/main/config/project-scratch-def.json) and change `hasSampleData` to `false`.
+- (Optional) This repository creates sample data (Accounts, Contacts, Leads) in the scratch org.
+To prevent this, go to the [scratch org definition](https://github.com/dschach/ActionPlans/blob/main/config/project-scratch-def.json) and change `hasSampleData` to `false`.
     ```
 	"hasSampleData": false,
 	```
-	You can create other sample Account and Contact records by running the following command:
+	You can also create other sample Account and Contact records by running the following command:

     ```
     sfdx force:data:tree:import -p ./data/action-plan-data-plan.json
     ```

-- (Optional) To load a sample Action Plan Template for Account onboarding, run the following:
+- (Optional) To create a sample Action Plan Template for Account onboarding, run the following:
 	```
 	sfdx force:apex:execute -f ./data/sample-data.apex
 	```

-- (Optional but recommended) To load a sample Action Plan Template for use with the included Flow, go to the Import Action Plan Template tab and import the file in the data folder.
-  1. Make sure the Hot Lead Trade Show follow up Flow is active.
-  1. Create a Lead and set Rating to Hot.
-  1. Note the auto-created Action Plan.
+- Sample Action Plan Template and Flow
     - This repository includes a sample Action Plan Template file, which you can import on the appropriate tab (`https://<yourinstance>.lightning.force.com/lightning/n/Action_Plans_Template_Import`) in the org.
 [Trade show follow-up](https://github.com/SalesforceLabs/ActionPlans/blob/main/data/Export%20-%20Trade%20Show%20follow%20up.xml).
 You may need to download the file from GitHub, or you can find it in your SFDX project in the `data` folder.

+	- To use this Template with the included Flow,  edit or create a new Lead.
+		1. Make sure the `Hot Lead Trade Show follow up` Flow is active.
+		1. Create a Lead and set `Rating` to "Hot" and `Lead Source` to "Other".
+		1. Note the auto-created Action Plan.

+	- To use this Template with a Process Builder, use the `Create Action Plan From Template` Apex Action

+	- To use this Template with a trigger, see the in-app documentation tab `About Action Plans`

 ### Code formatting